-With support from the Corporation for Public Broadcasting (CPB), CAAM provides production funding to independent producers for national public television.
+With support from the Corporation for Public Broadcasting (CPB), CAAM provides production funding to independent producers who make engaging Asian American works for public television.

 Documentaries are eligible for production or post-production funding and must be intended for public television broadcast.
 Awards typically range between $15,000 and $50,000.

 We are now accepting proposals twice a year.
 Please visit our SlideRoom page to submit your Documentary Fund application starting September 11, 2017-October 11, 2017.
 This will be followed by another open call that will begin February 1, 2018.APPLY NOW